hfelix3/ironblog/README.md

 ## How to contribute

-To contibute to the project, fork the repository and add your changes.
+To contribute to the project, fork the repository and add your changes.

 When your changes are ready to be incorporated, create a pull request into the main branch of the source repository.